 - Brokers RFR derivative content (Fixing, OIS, Basis Swaps, FRAs, etc).

 Transition to Term SONIA

-The Refinitiv Term SONIA prototype is a forward-looking, risk-free reference rate available in 1-month, 3-month, 6-month and 12-month tenors denominated in sterling and designed to be an alternative to LIBOR.
+The Refinitiv Term SONIA benchmark is a forward-looking, risk-free reference rate available in 1-month, 3-month, 6-month and 12-month tenors denominated in sterling and designed to be an alternative to LIBOR.

 The Working Group on Sterling Risk-Free Reference Rates recommends that all new issuance of sterling LIBOR-referencing loan products, which expire after the end of 2021, should cease by the end of Q1 2021; and after the year-end 2021 the Financial Conduct Authority, which regulates the LIBOR benchmark administrator, will no longer compel banks to submit to LIBOR, creating a strong possibility of an imminent cessation.

 That means market participants must rapidly seek alternative rates and in many cases a Term SONIA Reference Rate will be suitable.